 The Bishop’s Palace and Gardens in Wells has been home to the Bishop of Bath and Wells for over 800 years.
-Surrounded by a breathtaking moat (with world-famous resident swans who ring a bell for food), you can cross a flagstone drawbridge, walk under the portcullis and experience a true hidden gem in the heart of the City of Wells.
+Surrounded by a breathtaking moat (with famous resident swans who ring a bell for food), cross a flagstone drawbridge, walk under the portcullis and experience a hidden gem in the heart of the City of Wells.

 Step into the original palace built for Bishop Jocelin, walk around the vaulted undercroft and follow the staircase to what would have been the rooms for entertaining, dining and sleeping.
-Portraits of the Long Gallery give an intriguing insight into the past bishops whilst artefacts and exhibitions on art and history bring the spiritual role of the site to life.
-The unusually grand, episcopal chapel built in the Early English Decorated style is the perfect place to sit in peace and quiet whilst reflecting on the chapel’s beautiful proportions and exceptional medieval detail.
+Portraits give an intriguing insight into past bishops whilst artefacts and exhibitions bring the spiritual role of the site to life.

 There are 14 acres of mature, landscaped gardens to explore, including the beautiful well pools from which the city takes its name.
-Wander along the herbaceous borders, admire the parterre, meander through the arboretum, discover the well pools from which the city gets its name, explore what vegetables are growing in the community garden and enjoy a peaceful moment in the contemporary Garden of Reflection.
+Wander along the herbaceous borders, admire the parterre, meander through the arboretum, discover the well pools from which the city gets its name, and enjoy a peaceful moment in the Garden of Reflection.